8 Best Crankbait Lures + Buying Guide

 Crankbait Depth

-The depth you select really depends on the fish species you are targeting and the depth that they will be sheltering and feeding.
+The depth you select depends on the fish species you are targeting and the depth that they will be sheltering and feeding.
 This often changes depending on the time of year and the water temperature.

 Walleye for example often shelter in 15-30 feet of water during the day and move to 6-10 feet during dawn and dusk to feed.
 You will need to select the right lure to suit your fishing requirements.